How to identify different species of plants

 Conduct forest inventories

-Our Forest Technology program trains you to become a forest technician -- a mid-management individual trained to work with a graduate level professional forester -- while you earn an Associate of Applied Science degree in Forest Technology.
-You'll learn to work alone, make qualified decisions, and supervise work crews in the field.
-And you'll be prepared for employment in just four semesters and an eight-week summer field program.
+Our Forest Technology program prepares you to work in a wide variety of natural resource fields from traditional forestry (working in the woods), to urban forestry (working with individual trees in urban areas), land surveying, park service, or even wildlife management!
+You'll learn to work alone, use equipment, make qualified decisions, and supervise work crews in the field.
+And you'll be prepared for employment in just four semesters and a seven-week summer field program.

 As a forest technology student, you'll experience in-the-field training on conducting a forest inventory, locating and measuring property boundaries, determining the health of a forest stand, and evaluating a fish or animal population.
 Because forestry has become high-tech, you'll learn and become comfortable using the latest in Global Positioning System (GPS), Geographic Information System (GIS), and Drone technology.